Dark matter halo as a source of regular black-hole geometries: Axial perturbations

 Taking into account the condition (\ref{vacuum}) and (\ref{Pex}) we find

 Since $\rho(r)>0$ and $\rho'(r)<0$, both effective potentials are positive definite outside the event horizon (as $2m(r)\leq r$) for $\ell\geq2$.
 Thus, the differential operator

 is a positive self-adjoint operator in the Hilbert space of square integrable functions of \(r_*\).
 Therefore, all solutions of the perturbation equations with compact support initial conditions are bounded \cite{Konoplya:2011qq}, that is, the configuration is stable against axial-type gravitational perturbations.
+In other words, any such perturbation of the black hole surrounded by the fluid decays and eventually settles back to the unperturbed background configuration.
+Hence, no growing mode must be present in the axial sector.